Og-Akash/Resume-ATS-Score-Checker/README.md

-Here's a README for the provided Streamlit app:

 **Resume ATS Score Checker**

 This Streamlit application helps you evaluate how well your resume aligns with a specific job description using the Gemini Pro model from Google Generative AI.